 Btw, how exactly do I use mod_magnet to generate unique cookies for my users?

-#3 Updated by stbuehler almost 5 years ago
+#3 Updated by stbuehler about 5 years ago

 If you want you can try to add "srand(time(0));" in the main() function of lighty. (time() returns seconds, not milliseconds)